camunda/camunda-docs/docs/components/zeebe/deployment-guide/local/quickstart.md

 ## Step 4: Create a process instance

-After the process is deployed we can create new instances of it.
+After the process is deployed, we can create a new instances of it.
 Every instance of a process is a single execution of the process.
-To create a new instance we have to specify the process ID from the BPMN file, in our case the ID is `order-process` as defined in the `order-process.bpmn`:
+To create a new instance, we must specify the process ID from the BPMN file.
+In our case, the ID is `order-process` as defined in the `order-process.bpmn`:

 ```
 <bpmn:process id="order-process" isExecutable="true">